kylereicks/head.js.wp/README.md

 Head.js.wp Plugin
 =================

-A plugin to load all footer scripts with [head.js](https://github.com/headjs/headjs).
+A plugin to load all footer scripts and styles with [head.js](https://github.com/headjs/headjs).

 Details
 -------